- Vivaldi is a web browser much appreciated for its features, but can sometimes run slow.

 Thankfully, there are a few workarounds that you can perform to speed up the browser‘s performance.

-How to improve Vivaldi’s browsing performance
+How can I improve Vivaldi’s browsing performance?

 Once you finish customizing the browser, make sure to close the settings page.
 Otherwise, Vivaldi will delay other browser activities.

-2. Modify or disable browser functions
+3. Modify or disable browser functions

 Do you know any other methods to speed up Vivaldi?
 Share them with us in the comments!

-Editor’s Note: This post was originally published in May 2017 and has been since updated for freshness, and accuracy.
+Editor’s Note: This post was originally published in May 2017 and was updated and revamped in July 2020 for freshness, accuracy, and comprehensiveness.